-Did you know that the average American consumes about 2.6 gallons of lemon juice each year?
-That’s a lot of lemons!
-But what do you do if you run out of fresh lemons and have to use concentrated lemon juice instead?
+Were you aware that on average, an American consumes approximately 2.6 gallons of lemon juice per year?
+That’s a significant amount of lemons!
+However, what should you do if you run out of fresh lemons and need to use concentrated lemon juice instead?

 It can be tricky to determine how much concentrate to use in place of fresh citrus, but fear not!
 In this article, I’ll guide you through the process of understanding lemon juice concentrate and how to convert it to fresh lemon juice measurements.